We may earn income from links in this post. Please read this Disclosure for details.

 I breathed a sigh of relief and waved encouragingly back.

-Here’s what we learned about the Fujifilm FinePix XP70 Waterproof camera:
+Here’s what we learned about the Fujifilm FinePix XP80 Waterproof Digital Camera.

 1. The FinePix XP70 is very easy to use.
 My grandson didn’t consult the instructions but instead headed out into the clear waters in front of our condo at Ocean Club West Resort on Grace Bay Beach to test out the 13 different modes.
 The FinePix XP70 offers panoramic option that worked really well even in low light conditions.
 The modes we used most frequently were Underwater, Sunset, Sport, Beach and Party ( just for the fun of it)

-2. The FinePix XP70 is known as an all-season camera as it’s waterproof ( to 33 feet), freeze proof, dustproof and shockproof.
-The dustrproof quality turned out to be more important than I’d originally expected as it kept sand out of the battery and memory card slot.
+2. The Fujifilm FinePix XP80 Waterproof Digital Camera with 2.7-Inch LCD (Yellow)is known as an all-season camera as it’s waterproof ( to 33 feet), freeze proof, dustproof and shockproof.
+The dustproof quality turned out to be more important than I’d originally expected as it kept sand out of the battery and memory card slot.
 In fact it was so well sealed it took me 30 minutes to figure out how to open the camera.
 When in doubt, ask a 9-year old for help.

 5. The Fujifilm FinePix XP70 viewfinder screen was easy to see without glare or condensation.